tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-06-25-RPCs-Life-And-All.md

 The "hardness" of network programming, on the other hand, is something we *can solve*.
-Good network programming is hard, there's no question there, but for some reason, instead of solving the problem once of for all in a generic manner, it seems that every protocol/network-oriented application seeks to start at square one.
+Good network programming is hard, there's no question there, but for some reason, instead of solving the problem once of for all in a generic manner, it seems that every protocol / network-oriented application seeks to start at square one.
 Of course, done this way, it only handles the aspects it finds relevant... doing network programming at the socket level is analogous to rewriting the kernel for every desktop application.
 It doesn't make sense.